signalfx/signalfx-agent/README.md

 but simply dumps its current status back upon connection.
 As a convenience, the command `signalfx-agent status` will read this socket and dump out its contents.

+The agent status output has the following sections:

+ - **Version**: The agent version and build time
+ - **Agent Configuration**: The current configuration in use by the agent, with secret values replaced by `*`s.
+Default values will be shown here if they were not set in the agent config file.
+ - **Writer Status**: The status and metrics about the writer component which writes datapoints to SignalFx.
+ - **Observers**: The active observers in the agent
+ - **Monitor Configurations (Not necessarily active)**: A list of monitor configurations that are in place.
+If a configuration has a discovery rule but no discovered endpoints match that rule, there will not be any active instances of this monitor.
+ - **Active Monitors**: Monitors instances that are actively monitoring something.
+There may be multiple instances of these per configuration above if there is a discovery rule that matches multiple services.
+ - **Discovered Endpoints**: A list of the endpoints discovered by the agent's observers.
+The fields shown there will be the fields used when matching discovery rules to a discovered endpoint.
+ - **Bad Monitor Configurations**: This will be a set of monitor configurations that did not validate and the associated error.
+Bad monitor configuration generally does not prevent the agent from starting up, but will prevent that monitor from ever instantiating.

+Also see our [FAQ](./docs/faq.md) for more troubleshooting help.

 ## Development